freealise/fretboard/README.md

 ### TODO:
 reverb (drawn waveform / recorded impulse response; from 3D model / pano with convolver / delays or AI ? https://www.google.com/search?q=3d+mesh+to+impulse+response)
-3d automation paths for 5.1 sound in sequencer with phi/theta by wind mouse velocity / wheel / touch / keyboard sent by midi to any compliant multitracker (https://github.com/freealise/freealise/blob/main/pannernode.htm)
 pull tabs and chords from Ultimate Guitar or elsewhere and average versions with AI ?
 links to ebooks (https://developers.google.com/books/docs/viewer/examples) and folk song archives with lyrics and notation
 clothes pegs on pin tuners for indication